mkner/basic-pid/docs/examples.rst

 that occurs during a stop condition.
 It can change at any time while the wheel is running and is read in sync with the PID timestep iteration interval in the handler function.

-The example is adapted from code in an operational Autonomous Mobile Robotic system.

 At each timestep, the PID controller uses a reference tracking velocity and the current